confluentinc/ksql/design-proposals/klip-26-java-client-interfaces.md

 For now, `ColumnType` simply wraps a type represented as an enum.
 We can add additional methods in the future if we wish to expose more detailed type information (e.g., decimal scale and precision, or inner types for nested/complex types).
 (The server side APIs currently return type information only as strings, which means providing a fully-specified type requires either client-side parsing or a server side change.
 The latter is preferred but is a fair bit of additional work.)

+As pointed out in the javadocs, push queries issued via this method default to using `auto.offset.reset=earliestt` (as a consequence of using the new `/query-stream` endpoint), which is a departure from the old REST API and the ksqlDB CLI.

 For `getDecimal(...)` in the `Row` interface, rather than trying to parse the column type to extract the precision and scale, we will simply convert the value to a BigDecimal without explicitly specifying the precision and scale.
 We could also add an option for users to specify the scale and precision in the getter, if we think that would be useful.

 It's interesting that the method `getKsqlObject()` in the `Row` interface is used to represent both the `MAP` and `STRUCT` ksqlDB types.
 I'm not sure what a better alternative to avoid this confusion might be.